fafalone/MagnifyDemo/README.md

 **UPDATE:** Version 1.1 adds undocumented smoothing functionality.
 There's a new `useSmoothing` setting at the top of the mMagnifier.bas module.

 >[!WARNING]
->The `useSmoothing` setting does not work in the VB6 IDE.
-It will crash.
-However it works in compiled VB6 exes and twinBASIC IDE.
+>The `useSmoothing` setting might not work in the VB6 IDE.
+It was crashing, every time, but when I came back later to debug properly, I could no longer reproduce the crash.
+However it always worked in compiled VB6 exes and twinBASIC IDE.

 There's two versions: